JinLiangGe/runoob-git--test/readme.txt

 Git is free software.
 Git tracks changes of files.
 My stupid boss still prefers SVN.
-There has a new branch.
+Creating a new branch is quick AND simple.